claytantor/docker-centos6-cloudera-5-3-1/README.md

 # docker-centos-cloudera-5-3-1
 docker-centos6-cloudera-5-3-1 is an attempt to create a docker equiv to the clouder quickstart.
-This is a stretch goal though because there are so many components, user roles and networking configurations required to get cloudera manager working that getting it to work inside a docker container is _very hard_ indeed.
+This is a stretch goal though because there are so many components, user roles and networking configurations required to get cloudera manager working that getting it to work inside a docker container is **very hard indeed**.
 I tried a ton of the docker CM images, most fail miserably.
 This one at least installs completely.

 ## building
     docker build -t claytantor/docker-centos6-cloudera-5-3-1:latest .